 Suggested curricular flow through the major

 The MEST major was designed with the hope and expectation that all of our students would spend one or two semesters in the Arab world or Israel.
-As a result, we developed the curriculum so that a student who did spend one/two semesters abroad could complete all the requirements for the major, as long as she or he followed a few guidelines.
+As a result, we developed the curriculum so that a student who did spend one/two semesters abroad could complete all the requirements for the major, as long as they followed a few guidelines.

-The guidelines are written for the entering student who knows he or she wants to major in MEST.
+The guidelines are written for the entering student who may want to major in MEST.
 Rather than specify the courses that you “must” have in a given semester, the following are general guidelines regarding courses that we suggest you take during each year.
 You should think of these guidelines as giving you a fast track into the major – this provides maximum flexibility in your junior and senior years.

 Arabic or Hebrew (complete language requirement: 4 semesters)

 One additional elective to be in a country that is NOT the focus of the language study

 MEST general electives: please refer to the MAJOR section of the Academic Bulletin: Middle East Studies.

 MEST general electives: refer to the MAJOR section of the Academic Bulletin: Middle East Studies.

 Finish all other MEST requirements (core courses, electives, language as needed)